Algeria–Ukraine relations: History

-In February 2023, Algeria reopened its embassy in Kiev after it had been closed due to the 2022 Russian invasion of Ukraine.
+In February 2023, Algeria reopened its embassy in Kyiv after it had been closed due to the 2022 Russian invasion of Ukraine.

 Trade

 The overall volume of trade between the two countries reached US$355 million in 2003.
 That included at least some amount of weapons trade.
 For example, it was reported that in 2003 Ukraine sold to Algeria 5 Mikoyan MiG-29 fighters and 16 Mil Mi-24 helicopters, buying back some old Mikoyan-Gurevich MiG-21s.

 Ukraine's trade with Algeria in 2009 was worth $300 million, but in recent years trade between Ukraine and Algeria has fallen.